ahuynh0730/CS162/Project 5/README.md

+# Burger Mania

+In this game, the player will receive an order and must go around the board and obtain those ingredients for a burger in a specific order.

+The current inventory will not be displayed so players must remember the last ingredient that was obtained.

+If the order list was correct, the user may go to the submit order space, where the user will get points if their order matches the order that was given.

+If the order list is incorrect, the user may go to the trash space to get rid of all ingredients in their inventory.

+Below are the goals and requirements that were given for this game.

 # A Text-based Game

 In this game, the game will give you a requirement of ingredients and the order they must be picked up.
 There will not be a list that shows current ingredients